 Having dealt with many family matters over the years, especially those involving children, we know that the festive season can be an emotional time.
-If conflict over Christmas child arrangements arises, this magical time for parent’s and their children can turn sour.
-With covid impacting on many Christmas activities and events this year, separated parents are even more likely to want to spend time with their children on and around the day itself.
+If conflict over Christmas child arrangements arises, this magical time for parents and their children can turn sour.

 1. Try to be balanced